 Measure the smaller pieces of solid wood using the below diagram.
 You’re going to want them to raise the wooden dog kennel at least 10cm off the ground.
 You can either use wood glue or construction adhesive to join your base to the kennel floor.

 An optional reinforcement is to use nails or screws for added strength.
 If you do so, make sure the sharp ends face sideways or downwards and don’t protrude up into your dog’s kennel floor.
+If you’re following steps on how to make a homemade dog kennel, this part helps ensure it’s safe and sturdy.

 The smaller pieces of wood we mentioned earlier come into action here.
 Using the below diagram, you’ll want to measure the wood – and these shouldn’t be plywood, but rather solid wood.